jasonxh/arlo-mqtt/README.md

                         Arlo username.
 Can also be set via env ARLO_USER.
   --arlo-pass ARLO_PASS
                         Arlo password.
 Can also be set via env ARLO_PASS.
+  --arlo-extras-json ARLO_EXTRAS_JSON
+                        Pyaarlo extra options in JSON format.
+E.g., you can specify 2FA options here.
+Can also be set via env ARLO_EXTRAS_JSON.

 MQTT:
   --broker BROKER       MQTT broker address.
 Defaults to localhost.